efidiles/nodejs-decorator-for-di/README.md

 The pattern relies on the fact that functions are objects in Javascript.
 The injector module decorates a function instance with methods for injecting and clearing dependencies.

+##Run the current example

+Checkout the repo then do a
+`npm install`
+then start the example with
+`npm start`
+run the tests with
+`npm test`
+or debug the code using
+`npm run debug`

 ##API